+RETAINED ASSET ACCOUNT:

-RETAINED ASSET ACCOUNT is an interest bearing account established through an intermediary bank in the name of you or your beneficiary, as owner.
+- for Life Insurance, is an interest bearing account established through an intermediary bank in the name of your beneficiary, as owner. - for Accidental Death and Dismemberment Insurance, is an interest bearing account established through an intermediary bank in the name of you or your beneficiary, as owner.